58% of people living with bipolar disorder quit working outside their homes, according to the Depression and Bipolar Support Alliance.

 From searching for jobs online to managing interviews and putting your best foot forward in your resume, there’s a lot to think about.
 When you’re living with bipolar disorder, there may be a number of extra factors to consider and manage.

-If you’re living with disability and are seeking additional support to find meaningful employment, register for our Disability Employment Services program to see if you’re eligible.
+Call us on 1800 276 276 or register for our Disability Employment Services program today to see if you’re eligible.